after balking, fresno oks housing-streamlining compromise

 by Sal Rodriguez | December 5, 2025

 The answer to the housing shortage plaguing cities across the country isn’t really that hard – it’s to build more housing.
-But as a recent debate in Fresno, Calif., shows, it’s a lot easier said than done when city councilmembers feel they need to be involved in everything.
+But as the debate over housing in Fresno, Calif., shows, it’s a lot easier said than done when city council members feel they need to be involved in everything.

 Throughout the year, the council has considered a proposal from Councilmember Annalisa Perea, professionally an urban planner, that called for allowing ministerial approval of office-to-housing conversions in the city’s office zone and multi-unit residential housing in multiple areas of the city, including within half a mile of bus stops.